Textualize/textual-web/README.md

 Do do this, we need to create a TOML file.

 To demonstrate this, install Textual and check out the repository.
-Navigate to the examples directory and add the following file:
+Navigate to the `textual/examples` directory and add the following file:

 ```toml
 [app.Calculator]